GizmoBal/sync-chapter-I-frame/README.md

 ## Description

 When you have sync'ed chapters coming from another source to a video file, you may wish, as a final step, to slightly shift the timecodes to the nearest I-frame.
-This script automates that final step, although it will be sometimes better to do it manually with a human being taking the best decisions.
+This script automates that final step, although it will be sometimes better to do it manually, as a human being will take the best decisions.
 The script takes a Matroska chapter file (either xml or txt) and a video file as inputs and generates a new chapter file with timecodes appropriately shifted.

 ## Requirements